 Please park in one of the three locations indicated in the parking map, and print and display the visitor parking pass on the dashboard of your vehicle.
 Signs will guide you from these parking areas to Galileo Hall, which is structure 6 on the parking map.

-Note that the venue is underground.
+Note that the venue is underground (#6 on the map).
 Stairs on the east side of the structure will lead you into the lecture hall.
-Elevators into the venue are available via the buildings north and south of the venue.

 Mudd's dining hall will be open during select hours for brunch and dinner.
 In addition, the Claremont Village is less than two miles away and has many places to eat.